-Current battle map: HERE - The tomb
+Current battle map: HERE - Giant's Tomb

 Character profile: Brevet Field Marshall, High Watchknight Bertram